function2/cmdchatgpt/README.md

 # These functions create an iterator with cursor to read one at a time.

 # To generate and download images
-i = Image("A cat in a cityscape futuristic cyberpunk",n=10)
+i = Image("A cat in a cityscape futuristic cyberpunk") i.Download('/tmp', 'cat_punk')
-i.Download('/tmp', 'cat_punk')
-# This will save 10 images to the tmp directory.
+# This will save an image to the /tmp directory.
 ```

 ![Image of a conversation terminal output](https://github.com/function2/cmdchatgpt/raw/assets/screenshot_2023-10-27.png)